fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Note that this part has more exercises than the ones before, so <i>do not submit</i> until you have done all exercises from this part you want to submit.

-**WARNING** create-react-app makes the project automatically into a git repository if the project is not created inside of an already existing repository.
-You probably **do not** want the project to become a repository, so run the command _rm -rf .git_ from its root.

 <h4>2.1: Course information step6</h4>

 Let's finish the code for rendering course contents from exercises 1.1 - 1.5.
 You can start with the code from the model answers.
 The model answers for part 1 can be found by going to the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen), clicking on <i>my submissions</i> at the top, and in the row corresponding to part 1 under the <i>solutions</i> column clicking on <i>show</i>.
 To see the solution to the <i>course info</i> exercise, click on _index.js_ under <i>kurssitiedot</i> ("kurssitiedot" means "course info").

 **Note that if you copy a project from one place to another, you might have to delete the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**

 Generally, it's not recommended that you copy a project's whole contents and/or add the <i>node\_modules</i> directory to the version control system.

 Let's change the <i>App</i> component like so: